anshium/anshium.github.io/cg_codebase.md

 Here's what they are:

 Pixel delta vectors represent the change in the camera's coordinate system for each pixel in the rendered image.
 In other words, they define how much the camera's coordinate system changes as you move from one pixel to the next in the image.
 These vectors are used to determine the direction in which rays are cast from the camera for each pixel.

+Think of them like this: we have an image that has a resolution and we have a viewport.
+Now we have to scale the image to the viewport.
+Doing this first asks for reducing to unit image resolution and then multiplying by the viewport dimensions.

 For there calculation, we see that they would definitely depend on the viewportWidth and viewportHeight and would be in the direction of the basis vectors `u` and `v` (why?)